contrast-zone/t-rewriter.js/readme.md

     ————————————————————
      (A B D) \/ (A C D)

 We say that a sequence expresssion is in sequential normal form when tere are no negations outside of sequences, and no `/\` and `\/` operators inside of sequences.
-In the rest of the exposure, we will use a combination of conjunctive normal form and sequential normal form, and call it conjunctive sequential normal form.
+In the rest of the exposure, we will use a combination of conjunctive normal form and sequential normal form, and call it *conjunctive sequential normal form*.

 #### 2.2.3. resolution abduction rule in logic